PremiseHealth/formio-schema-secure/README.md

 ```

 ##### Roles to apply to all API Endpoints
-Add the role id's on a newline that you want applied to your API endpoints in a file named `roles`
+Add the role id's on a newline that you want applied to your API endpoints in a file in the project root named `roles`
 ```sh
 3425312e9c27b1670000346a
 358d312e9c27c1670000206b